amqp-node/amqplib/channel_api.md

 defaults for missing parts, will connect to a RabbitMQ installation with factory settings, on localhost.

+###### auth

+The auth section (`guest:guest` above) is treated as one section for the purpose of default values; if anything appears there, it will taken as giving both the username and password (and if either is absent, it will be treated as empty i.e., `''`).

+The username is everything up to the first colon `':'` _after_ URL decoding; be careful using colons in usernames, even if encoded.
+If there is no colon, the username is the whole auth section.

+###### vhost

 For convenience, an _absent_ path segment (e.g., as in the URLs just given) is interpreted as the virtual host named `/`, which is present in RabbitMQ out of the box.
 Per the URI specification, _just a